markhanslip/AIMC_2022_Submission/README.md

 ```
 pip install -r requirements.txt
 ```
 Once you're all set up, the main.py script runs the program.
 It takes 3 audio files - two of your playing, one just of the sound of your environment.
-These are processed into datasets, two classifiers are trained, and you then enter an interactive loop.
+These are processed into datasets, two classifiers are trained on them, and you then enter an interactive loop.
 ```
 python main.py --solo1 path/to/wavfile.wav --solo2 path/to/another/wavfile.wav --silence path/to/a/third/wavfile.wav
 ```